vinnycascone/programming-for-data-analytics/assignments/README.md

 ---

-## **How to Access the Repository**

-   - Through the main repository 'Programming for Data Analytics' that contains three repositories:

-     - `PFDA-assignments`: Assignments 2, 3, 5, and 6.
-     - `PFDA-mywork`: Independent exploration and work.
-     - `PFDA-project`: Final project repository.
-   - Access the 'assignment' folder to see each submission.

----

 ## **Notes**
 - All code is thoroughly commented for ease of understanding.
 - All plots include proper labels, titles, and legends for clarity.
-- all the commits history in the 'assignment' folder got deleted, please refer to the main reposity's history
+- all the commits history in the 'assignment' folder got deleted, please refer to the main reposity's history for more info on my work

 ## **References**